 In some cases, the fault lies solely with the manufacturer of the equipment perhaps for making a defective product, designing the product defectively, or failing to ensure that those who serviced the machine knew of a particular problem so they could fix it.
 The state or local site inspectors may also have some liability depending upon whether they approved a site that had an obvious danger or hazard.

-There are many pieces to the liability puzzle and they can fit in any number of different ways.
+According to our partners at Luckman Law, There are many pieces to the liability puzzle and they can fit in any number of different ways.
 As always, though, the best place to start trying to figure it out is to go see a personal injury attorney.